iVis-at-Bilkent/pathway-mapper/README.md

 Below is a video tutorial on basics of PathwayMapper:
 <a href="https://youtu.be/jvEueUqZZPI" target="_blank"><p align="center"><img src="assets/basics-of-PM.jpg" width="340" title="Click to watch video"/></p></a>

-#### How to Cite Usage
-Bahceci et al. (2017) "[PathwayMapper: a collaborative visual web editor for cancer pathways and genomic data](https://doi.org/10.1093/bioinformatics/btx149)", Bioinformatics.

 #### Feedback
 Send any feedback and error reports to at pathwaymapper@gmail.com.